Preparing for the SBE Spreadsheet

 requirement by passing the 1-credit BUS 1700

-Achieving a passing score on the SBE Spreadsheet Competency Exam
+Achieving a passing score on the SBGE Spreadsheet Competency Exam,

 proficiency with Excel.
 The full waiver policy can be

 read here.
 Required courses such as MAT 2700